 A direct threat is a risk of significant harm to the safety or health of employees.
 One cannot reduce or end it via a reasonable accommodation.

 Disciplinary action involves actions against employees who do not observe company policies.
 The non-compliance could be; rules violation, poor performance, misbehavior, and misconduct.
-Companies often create measures to ensure employees follow the company regulations and policies.
+Companies often create measures to ensure employees follow company regulations and policies.